 - Almost exclusively natural avalanches.
 Human and artificial triggering is very unlikely.

-Primarily on smooth ground and on slopes of any aspect, but more often on south-facing slopes.
+Primarily on smooth ground and on slopes of any aspect, but more often on sun-exposed slopes.

 Position of the weak layer in the snowpack

-Glide-snow avalanches are caused by a loss of friction in a moist to wet layer at the snow-ground interface.
+Glide-snow avalanches are caused by a loss of friction at the snow-ground interface due to the presence of liquid water.

 Days to months; occasionally during entire winter-season.
 The release can occur at any time during the day.
-In spring, glide-snow avalanches occur mostly during the second part of the day.
+In spring, glide-snow avalanches occur often during the second part of the day.

 How to manage?